ncaanext/NCAA06Next/NEXT-Dynasty-Mod/readme-auto-schedule.txt

 2. Go to COACH OPTIONS.
 Go to POSITIONS.

-3. If you do not want to be Kalean DeBoer/Washington, press CIRCLE to create a new Coach and team.
-Then highlight Washington and press X to quit was Washington.
+3. If you do not want to be UMass, press CIRCLE to create a new Coach and team.
+Then highlight UMass and press X to quit was UMass.

 The first season is all setup with a working schedule, new rosters, depth charts, playbook and coaching changes, as well as magazine covers, and Heisman candidates.